Nandanipatel/About-me-site/README.md

 # Simple About-Me Site

-Created an simple site in Html and CSS
+Created an simple site in Html and CSS.